 When Greg and I moved to Colorado, I don’t think we imagined that our time there would shape the way we live or eat, in the way that it did.
 You would think being surrounded by farming communities, growing up, would give you that passion, but it took us moving West to truly see it.
 We knew we needed to get back to the family farm and create the lifestyle that we wanted our family to thrive in.

 It’s been an adjustment, living in the country.
-All of our spare time during the warm months goes into mowing or tending the garden and chickens.
-But, you know what, those activities are fun and healing.
+All of our spare time during the warm months goes into mowing or tending the garden and orchard.
+But, you know what, those activities are fun and healing!

-Stay tuned to the blog to see how things go with our adventure and how you can create your own farm experience for your family.
+Stay tuned to the blog to see how things go with our adventure.

 follow us on